Skip to main content

 Introduction

 You can use the Printing rules to control printer usage.
-For example, you can restrict which documents can be printed, or warn users about large print jobs to help reduce waste.
+For example, you can restrict which documents can be printed to prevent physical data exfiltration, or warn users about large print jobs to reduce waste.

 Rule Walkthrough